segmentstream-com/segmentstream-com.github.io/_docs/guides/google-sheets-cost-data-import.md

 ### Approach 1: Daily costs distribution

-To make a proper allocation of such costs you should equally devide them between all the days during the month.
+To make a proper allocation of such costs you should equally divide them between all the days during the month.
 The file should looks the following way:

 date| currency | cost | imporessions | clicks | utmSource | utmMedium
 --- | --- | --- | --- | --- | --- | ---